How to Minimise Your Cat’s Stress Levels When Going Away

 How to tell your cat is feeling stressed?

 In cats, stress can manifest in many different ways and these signs can often be quite subtle and not conform to our preconceptions of what stress might look like in cats.
-These signs can often therefore be misinterpreted or sadly, missed altogether.
+Therefore it’s easy to misinterpret, or miss, these signs altogether.

 - Increased resting or ‘feigned’ sleep